ibm-cloud-docs/containers/cs_secure.md

 **How can I control pod access to other resources in the cluster?**

 By default, any pod has access to any other pod in the cluster.
 Additionally, any pod has access to any services that are exposed by the pod network, such as a metrics service, the cluster DNS, the API server, or any services that you manually create in your cluster.
 [Kubernetes network policies](/docs/containers?topic=containers-network_policies#isolate_services) protect pods from internal network traffic.
-For example, if most or all pods do not require access to specific pods or services, and you want to ensure that pods by default cannot access those pods or services, you can create a Kubernetes network policy to block ingress those pods or services.
+For example, if most or all pods do not require access to specific pods or services, and you want to ensure that pods by default cannot access those pods or services, you can create a Kubernetes network policy to block ingress traffic to those pods or services.
 Kubernetes network policies can also help you enforce workload isolation between namespaces by controlling how pods and services in different namespaces can communicate.

 **How can I control pod permissions?**